ryboe/CSS3/README.md

     *Warning: may break other CSS plugins*

-4. (Strongly Recommended) Disable Emmet
+4. (Recommended) Disable Emmet

+    If you have Emmet installed, its completions will appear alongside the carefully researched, standards-based completions included in this plugin.
-    I know.
-I like cool HTML tricks too, but Emmet is way behind the times.
-The code it inserts is frequently garbage.
-There are a zillion Emmet completions and they completely drown out the carefully researched, standards-based completions offered by this plugin.
-You're better off disabling them.
-Trust me.
+    There are so many Emmet completions that they completely drown out the CSS3 completions.
+This wouldn't necessarily be a problem, except that Emmet is behind the times.
+The code it inserts is frequently bad.
+You're better of disabling it altogether.
 The Web will thank you.

 5. (Optional) Set CSS3 as the default language for .css files
     * Open a .css file.